-The University of Colorado Anschutz Medical Campus is the largest academic health center in the Rocky Mountain region, and a world-class medical destination at the forefront of transformative education, science, medicine and healthcare.
+The University of Colorado Anschutz Medical Campus is the largest academic health center in the Rocky Mountain region, and a world-class medical destination at the forefront of transformative education, science, medicine, and healthcare.

 The campus includes the University of Colorado health professional schools, multiple centers and institutes and two nationally ranked hospitals, UCHealth University of Colorado Hospital and Children’s Hospital Colorado, which treat nearly 2 million patients each year.
 All interconnected, these organizations collaboratively improve the quality of patient care they deliver, research they conduct, and health professionals they train.

-Following the outbreak of the Second World War, as one of the largest and most modern military hospitals in the country, the Fitzsimons campus played a key role in caring for sick and wounded soldiers during the war.
+To continue providing help in treating tuberculosis and other medical conditions on a larger scale, a new main hospital building was constructed.
+The hospital was dedicated on December 3, 1941, and following the outbreak of the Second World War, as one of the largest and most modern military hospitals in the country, the Fitzsimons campus played a key role in caring for sick and wounded soldiers during the war.

-The campus has even provided care to the Commander in Chief.
+The Fitzsimons campus has even provided care to the Commander in Chief.
 In 1955, President Dwight D. Eisenhower recovered from a heart attack at Fitzsimons.
 As his health improved, he often went to the large eighth-floor sundeck of where he used binoculars to observe the mountains.

 As the CU Anschutz Medical Campus has evolved and grown, so has the city and region we call home.
 Colorado’s third largest city, Aurora is home to a budding arts scene, hundreds of ethnically diverse restaurants, and recreational opportunities ranging from boating to hiking.
-And with the Rocky Mountains a short drive away, there is no better location to be inspired by your surroundings than Colorado.
+And with the Rocky Mountains a short drive away, there is no better location to be inspired by your surroundings than Colorado